Pricing clarity, captured leads

 Capture and close

-Route every estimate into a lead workspace with the quote value attached.
+Route every estimate into a lead dashboard with the quote value attached.